JetBrains/intellij-sdk-docs/topics/ui/controls/radio_button.md

 ## Sizes and placement

-If a radio button group depends on another control, e.g. a checkbox, follow the rules for [dependent colors](layout.md#dependent-controls).
+If a radio button group depends on another control, e.g., a checkbox, follow the rules for [dependent colors](layout.md#dependent-controls).
 Otherwise, follow the rules for [independent colors](layout.md).